syncfusion-content/uwp-docs/uwp/TreeGrid/Selection.md

 </td>
 <td>
-The tree grid will be scrolled to the previous set of rows that is not displayed in view, including the row that is partially displayed, and the current cell is set to the the first row.
+The TreeGrid will be scrolled to the previous set of rows that is not displayed in view, including the row that is partially displayed, and the current cell is set to the the first row.
 </td>
 </tr>
 <tr>